hmallen/electrum_wallet_generator/README.md

 6. Save to transparent overlay file (Python)

 <b>To Do:</b>
+1. Reference db of serial numbers and consider naming wallets/dirs using this

 <b>Complete:</b>
 1. Add argument to delete (shred) entire wallet folder after printing to prevent double use